ii/coredns/plugin/sign/README.md

 The DNSSEC RFCs: RFC 4033, RFC 4034 and RFC 4035.
 And the BCP on DNSSEC, RFC 6781.
 Further more the manual pages coredns-keygen(1) and dnssec-keygen(8).
 And the *file* plugin's documentation.

+## Bugs

+Glue resource records for delegations is not detected and as such *is signed*.